JacobMBrooks/VIC-20_ROMRAMCart/README.md

   - Some cartridges are designed to contain both ROM and RAM.
 For example, the VIC-1211A Super Expander cartridge contained BASIC extensions as well as 3k of RAM expansion.
 I believe that some assembler cartridges worked in the same way.
   - If you need the 3k RAM expansion, install the 6264 SRAM chip and the 74LS08.
 If you don't need it then don't install it.
   - Install 2764 EPROM or 6264 SRAM ICs in whatever positions are required and be sure to set the solder bridges/jumpers to the appropriate position.

+**NOTE**: The VIC-20 won't report all of a 35k RAM cartridge in "BYTES FREE" at the top of the screen.
+When the system sees RAM in BLK1/2/3/5, BASIC seems to assume that there is none in the 3k area.

 PCB Manufacturing
 --